addison-ch/addison-ch/README.md

 I like to write code to solve technical problems, build impactful products, while also soaking in inspiration anywhere I can! 👨‍💻👾

-I'm currently interested in exploring the intersection of software engineering, embedded systems, and artificial intelligence! 🧠🤖
+I'm currently interested in learning more about real-time operating systems, neural networks, and the Elixir programming language! 🧠🤖

 <details>
 <summary>misc. info...</summary>